 Estimated Resupply Dates

-- Bedford has leucovorin calcium 50 mg, 100 mg, 200 mg, and 350 mg vials available in limited supply for drop shipment or direct order upon allocation approval.
-The 10 mg/mL 50 mL vials are on long-term back order and the company cannot estimate a release date.
-Production will not resume until capacity permits.1
+- Bedford has leucovorin lyophilized powder for injection 50 mg, 100 mg, 200 mg, and 350 mg vials and leucovorin 10 mg/mL 50 mL vials on long-term back order and the company cannot estimate a release date.
+Ben Venue manufactured leucovorin for Bedford.1

-- Teva has leucovorin calcium lyophilized powder 100 mg and 350 mg vials on back order and the company cannot estimate a release date.
-Teva has the imported leucovorin calcium (calcium folinate solution) 10 mL vials on back order and the company cannot estimate a release date.2
+- Teva has leucovorin calcium lyophilized powder 100 mg vials on long-term back order and the company estimates a release date of 2nd quarter 2014.
+The imported leucovorin calcium (calcium folinate solution) 30 mL vials are available.2

 Implications for Patient Care

 - Two folinic acid products are currently marketed in the US – leucovorin and Fusilev.9-12 Leucovorin is the racemic mixture9,10 while Fusilev (levoleucovorin) is the active isomer of folinic acid.10-12 Folinic acid is a cofactor in purine and pyrimidine synthesis, nucleotide synthesis, and erythropoiesis.
 The inactive precursor, folic acid, must be metabolized to folinic acid in order to have pharmacologic activity.10,13,14